nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a. gitGud detects that the `FRIEND_ID` does not exist.
     * 1a1. gitGud informs user that it has no friend was found with specified `FRIEND_ID`.
-      1a2.
-User makes another request to delete a friend with a different `FRIEND_ID`.
+    * 1a2.
+User makes another request to delete a friend with a different `FRIEND_ID`
-      Use case continues from step 2.
+    * Use case continues from step 2.

 **Use case: UC04 - Link a game to a friend**